top of page

 • Any dietary restrictions (gluten-free, dairy-free, allergies)

-great selection.
+Indian meals are always balanced; a few curries, dhal, rotis, and rice make a great selection.
 Create a menu that offers variety whilst all the flavours work on one plate.

 Choose a selection of sides that elevate the meal and add texture and freshness to the dining experience.
+Pickles, chutneys, sambals, raita, or salad will add a final touch.

 Finally, nothing completes an Indian meal like something sweet.